antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 - Timer.Coffee uses third-party AI providers, which may include Groq, Google Gemini or Vertex AI, and OpenAI, to support coffee label or bean recognition, content moderation, and certain translation or notification-processing features.
 - For coffee label or bean recognition, submitted images are sent to these providers so they can extract bean information for you.
 - We currently do not write the submitted recognition images to our main application tables as part of normal operation.
+- In the mobile app, during a camera-based AI scan, you can explicitly choose to keep the photos.
+If you opt in, only the final camera photos you confirm are copied locally into your device's Photos or Gallery.
+This local copy is separate from the temporary image processing used for AI recognition and from the optional bean cover photo upload to Supabase Storage available to signed-in users.
+Timer.Coffee does not gain permission to later read or browse the copies saved to your photo library.
+This option is not offered, and no Photos or Gallery copy is initiated, in the web application.
 - We do store recognition usage metadata, such as the user ID, invocation timestamp, and token or usage counters, so we can operate the feature, enforce limits, and understand usage.
 - Diagnostic or platform logs may include limited processing information, such as response-format summaries, truncated text where needed, errors, and operational metadata, so we can debug failures and investigate abuse without storing raw recognition results in routine logs.
 - If you upload a profile picture, that image is intentionally stored as part of the profile feature and is separate from temporary recognition input.